Rose Schneiderman: Labor activism and politics

 Schneiderman was a founding member of the American Civil Liberties Union and became friends with Eleanor Roosevelt and her husband, Franklin D. Roosevelt.
 In 1926, she was elected president of the National WTUL, a post she retained until her retirement.
 In 1933, she was the only woman to be appointed on the National Recovery Administration's Labor Advisory Board by President Roosevelt and was a member of Roosevelt's "brain trust" during that decade.
-From 1937 to 1944 she was secretary of labor for New York State and campaigned for the extension of social security to domestic workers and for equal pay for female workers.
+From 1937 to 1944 Schneiderman was secretary of labor for New York State and campaigned for the extension of social security to domestic workers and for equal pay for female workers.
 During the late 1930s and early 1940s, she was involved in efforts to rescue European Jews but could only rescue a small number.
 Albert Einstein wrote to her: "It must be a source of deep gratification to you to be making so important a contribution to rescuing our persecuted fellow Jews from their calamitous peril and leading them toward a better future."